viet34tqc/job-board/README.md

 - **Subscription**: Represents a subscription with properties such as user, skill, and start date.
 - **CV**: Represents a CV with properties such as user, job, and file.
 - **Skills**: Represents a skill such as "React", "Node.js", "Python", etc.
+- **Roles**: Represents a role such as "Candidate", "Employer", "Admin", etc.
+- **Permissions**: Represents a permission such as "Create", "Read", "Update", "Delete", etc.

 ## Relationships